revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>
   <blockquote>

 - In Python, the `import` statement is used to import the whole module.
-Also, we can able to import specific categories and functions from a module.
+Also, we can import specific categories and functions from a module.

 **Example**:

 - `import module name`

-- To import modules in Python, we use the Python import keyword.
-With the assistance of the import keyword, each the **built-in** and **user-defined** modules are imported.
+- To import modules in Python, we use the Python `import` keyword.
+With the assistance of the import keyword, each **built-in** and **user-defined** modules are imported.

 **Example**